MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-validate-pki-certs.md

         - `C:\Certificates\Deployment\Admin Portal\CustomerCertificate.pfx`
         - `C:\Certificates\Deployment\ARM Admin\CustomerCertificate.pfx`

-3. In the PowerShell window, change the values of `RegionName` and `FQDN` appropriate to the Azure Stack Hub environment and run the following:
+3. In the PowerShell window, change the values of `RegionName` and `FQDN` appropriate to the Azure Stack Hub environment and run the following cmdlet:

     ```powershell
     $pfxPassword = Read-Host -Prompt "Enter PFX Password" -AsSecureString